 - Last month, the job-searching website Careerbuilder polled more than 2,200 hiring managers and found 23 percent of U.S. workers “admit to being tardy at least once a month on average, with 15 percent admitting to arriving late at least once a week.”

-It’s reasonable to theorize that as a nation, we’re too busy to take days off, but we’re too tired to make it to work on time.
+Employees too busy to take days off, yet too tired to make it to work on time.

 The best of the worst excuses

 Of course, arriving late to work requires some creativity.
 You have to tell the boss something.
 But “There was a lot of traffic” is just the adult version of, “My dog ate my homework.”

 So CareerBuilder asked those hiring managers for the most fantastical excuses for being late they’ve ever heard.
 Here are Debt.com’s favorites from that list…

 - “A zebra was running down the highway and held up traffic.”

 - “I woke up on the front lawn of a house two blocks away from my home.”

 - “My cat got stuck in the toilet.”